Guide

 • If your patient population is mostly baby boomers, consider how accessible the building and restrooms are as well as how far the parking lot is from your office.

-• If you’re the first PT moving into your building, ask your landlord if he or she would be willing to include an exclusive use clause in your lease so no competitors will call your address home.
+• If you’re the first PT moving into your building, ask your landlord if they would include an exclusive use clause in your lease so that no competitors will call your address home.

 • If you plan to offer after-hours services—like gym memberships—be sure to tell your landlord exactly what you’re thinking so you can be sure it’s acceptable within the terms of your lease.